emdaer/emdaer-website/.emdaer/README.emdaer.md

   - value: description
 -->
 ## Deployments

+## Website
 Travis autodeploys the website to GitHub Pages using its `deploy` configuration when changes are merged into the `site` branch.
 Being an [Organization Page](https://help.github.com/articles/user-organization-and-project-pages/), the website code is stored on the `master` branch.
 <!--emdaer-p
   - '@emdaer/plugin-contributors-details-github'
 -->

+## Pull Requests
+Pull Request builds will run [surge-review](https://github.com/cdaringe/surge-review) via Travis' `after_success`  hook on the highest node version build using [travis-deploy-once](https://github.com/semantic-release/travis-deploy-once).
+Once the deployment is sucessful, a comment from emdaerbot will be posted to the respective PR with a link to the built site.
+This can be used for design review and functional testing of Pull Requests.
+Each additional commit to the website source in the PR will rebuild the site and post a new link.

 ## License
 <!--emdaer-p